amalgam8/amalgam8/README.md

 a8ctl route-set reviews --default v1
 ```

-Confirm the routes are set by running the following command:
+Confirm the routes are set as follows:

 ```bash
 a8ctl route-list
 ```

-You should see the following output:
+You should see a table like this:

 ```
 +-------------+-----------------+-------------------+